-Taken together, our results show the need of further studying the effects of different filtering mechanisms on the results of the wRNA in order to interpret the results and draw reliable conclusions when analysing real-world data.
-This particularly concerns data from speleothems as they have been studied quite often using windowed recurrence analysis (e. g., Donges et al. (2015a); Eroglu et al. (2016)) and filtering effects seem to have a non-negligible influence on the results for this type of archive.

-400 (2015a); Eroglu et al. (2016)) and filtering effects seem to have a non-negligible influence on the results for this type of archive.
-Thus, the role of the model parameters that control the filtering (here, the mean aquifer transit time) should be studied in more detail and in the context of the real-world applications, should be taken into account for estimates of these parameters for the particular data to better interpret corresponding results of the network transitivity.
+Taken together, our results show the need for further study of the effects of different filtering mechanisms on the results of the wRNA in order to interpret the results and draw reliable conclusions when analysing real-world data.
+This particularly concerns data from speleothems, as they have been studied quite often using windowed recurrence analysis (e.g. Donges et al., 2015a; Eroglu et al., 2016), and filtering effects seem to have a non-negligible influence on the results for this type of archive.
+Thus, the role of the model parameters that control the filtering (here, the mean aquifer transit time) should be studied in more detail and in the context of the real-world applications and should be taken into account for estimates of these parameters for the particular archive reference GWN AR(1) ROS LOR LMR tree rings temperature missed falsely identified 0.000 0.000 0.056 0.000 0.012 0.000 0.003 0.064 0.004 0.000 lake sediments temperature missed falsely identified $0.000 \\ 0.000$ 0.056 0.000 0.011 0.000 0.083 0.000 0.004 0.000 speleothems isotopes missed falsely identified 0.010 0.001 0.000 0.105 0.011 0.001 0.106 0.289 - ice cores isotopes missed falsely identified 0.010 0.000 0.000 0.000 0.006 0.011 0.109 0.001 - data to better interpret corresponding results of the network transitivity.

+Table 5.
+Fraction of missed and falsely identified significant points in the different proxy models with respect to the corresponding reference input variables.

 Still, we want to stress that even then, providing a general recipe for interpreting the resulting network transitivity is hardly possible in the (palaeo)climate context.
-Climate-related interpretations always vary depending on the location and thus, local boundary conditions have to be taken into account.
-As motivated in Section 2, the network transitivity has been related to the dynamical regularity of the variations in the analysed time series (e.g., Donges et al. (2011b)) with higher values of the network transitivity corresponding to less irregular variability and vice versa.
+Climaterelated interpretations always vary depending on the location and, thus, local boundary conditions have to be taken into account.
+As motivated in Sect.
+2, the network transitivity has been related to the dynamical regularity of the variations in the analysed time series (e.g. Donges et al., 2011b), with higher values of the network transitivity corresponding to less irregular variability and vice versa.
 This is in accordance with the interpretation of the network transitivity as an indicator of the dimensionality of the system's dynamics.
 In this regard, detected anomalies in the network transitivity could be related to some tipping point, but do not have to be.

 Future work should also include the study of alternative proxy system models within this framework.
-Results of proxy system models for both, the same proxies (but with more detailed systemic understanding of the formation of the proxies, as for example a tree ring width model accounting for juvenile growth of the trees) and different proxy variables (in particular, for other lacustrine proxy variables), will complement the improved understanding of the suitability of wRNA for these types of

-415 time series and will advance the interpretation of the corresponding results.
-Also, sensitivity studies for the different model parameters are of interest to better interpret results obtained with wRNA for a given real-world data set.
+Results of proxy system models for both the same proxies (but with more detailed systemic understanding of the formation of the proxies, as for example a tree ring width model accounting for juvenile growth of the trees) and different proxy variables (in particular, for other lacustrine proxy variables) will complement the improved understanding of the suitability of wRNA for these types of time series and will advance the interpretation of the corresponding results.
+Also, sensitivity studies for the different model parameters are of interest to better interpret results obtained with wRNA for a given realworld data set.
 This concerns particularly the mean aquifer transit time of the speleothem model.